b-harvest/gravity-dex-upgrade-test/v6.0.1-rc1/README.md

 ### (Option 2) Step 1.
 Substitute validator keys and accounts

 In this step, we will swap 2 validators with two new accounts in the genesis file and we will also modify some parameters to improve test efficiency.
 The following files that contain validators' consensus keys and mnemonics for the two accounts are already prepared.
+Why do we need to swap 2 validators?
+See [this issue](https://github.com/cosmos/cosmos-sdk/issues/7505) for reference.

 - `priv_validator_key_val1.json`: validator1's consensus key